CpMLFoundation/CpML/README.md

 The current released version of CpML - v6.4.3 is [here](./v6.4.3)

-The current draft specification of CpML - v5.3.1-draft is [here](./v5.3.1-draft)

 See http://www.cpml.org for futher details on governance and contributer membership.